MARCOpo1o/Chasing-Star-app/Chasing-Stars-final-report.md

 ## Team members

-- Jingqian Cheng: Backend
+- Jingqian Cheng: Backend  jingqiancheng@brandeis.edu
-- Jian He: Frontend, UI/UX Design
+- Jian He: Frontend, UI/UX Design  jianhe@brandeis.edu
 - Marco Qin: API/Algorithm
 - Michael Jiang: Frontend

 ## Next steps/reflections

-For next steps, we are going to work on user profile page and add more useful tools for stargazing.
+- For next steps, we are going to work on user profile page and add more useful tools for stargazing.

+- Since the query of the app is relatively slow, we plan to add a rule to let the database update daily, this can reduce the processing time.

+- We also plan to use Redis to save the results of API access by users, so that we can save some time for other users.